 - Don’t Have to Push Up Your Glasses – This is the single most annoying thing about wearing glasses is having to push them up every few minutes.
 The funny thing about this is that whenever I wear contacts and I feel like my contacts are losing focus I always instinctively reach up to push my glasses up even though I am not wearing anything.

 - Outfit Matching – You don’t have to worry about matching your outfit with your glasses.
 Some people don’t care, but if you do, you don’t have to worry about it.

 - More Comfortable – Nothing on your face pinching your nose equals more comfort.

 Well, since nothing is ever easy and perfect there is definitely some drawback to using contact lenses.
 Many of the drawbacks can definitely be easily taken care of, but we are human and sometimes we forget.
 So let’s take a look at some drawbacks you may face as a contact lens wearer.

 - Not all Prescriptions are Available – Although in this day and age most prescriptions are available in contact lenses, occasionally there will be a few with prescriptions that just aren’t available.

 - More Maintenence – Contact lenses require more care.
 You have to make sure you are cleaning your contact lenses properly and storing them with the correct solutions.
 Also making sure your contact lens case is changed out frequently.
 Opticians generally recommend them being changed every 30 days but at the very least every 90 days.

 - More Risk of Infections – This goes hand in hand with extra care.
-If you care for your contact lenses correctly than there is a less of a chance of an infection.
+If you care for your contact lenses correctly then there is less of a chance of an infection.
 Also if you are wearing a contact lens that is not made to be slept in, and you fall asleep in them this could increase your risk of an eye infection.
 Sleeping in your contact lenses that aren’t designed to be slept in reduces the amount of oxygen to your eye, and with the extra stress, your eye becomes more vulnerable to infections.